Understanding the Money Market Instruments in India

 2. Secure investment

-Risk is inevitable, but not in the case of the money market.
-Only companies and corporations with high credibility and goodwill issue short-term securities and bonds.
-Hence, you will receive guaranteed returns on the specified date with negligible risk.
+Risk is inevitable, however in the case of the money market, the risk is significantly reduced due to low tenure.
+Also, only companies and corporations with high credibility and goodwill issue short-term securities and bonds.
+Hence, the risk of default is low as compared to higher tenure instruments.

 3. Fixed returns

 Money market instruments in India are available at a discount on face value.
 Therefore, the return on securities and bonds is pre-decided.
-You can rest assured while investing in the money market as it promises fixed returns.
+You can be rest assured while investing in the money market, as it promises fixed returns if held till maturity.

 Money market instruments are tools allowing businesses, banks, and the government to accumulate funds using short-term securities and bonds.
-There are different types of money market instruments, depending upon the investment amount and the maturity period.
+There are different types of money market instruments, depending on the investment amount, the maturity period and the type of issuer.

 1. Treasury Bills

 Treasury bills or T-Bills are short-term debt money market instruments introduced in 1917.
-The RBI issues T-Bills on behalf of the government of India.
-These are available at a discount to their original value, and the buyer gets the face amount on maturity.
+The RBI issues T-Bills on behalf of the Government of India.
+These are available at a discount to their original value, and the buyer gets the amount equivalent to the face value on maturity.
 T-Bills are zero coupon securities as the buyer does not receive any interest.
 You can buy it in three tenors, 91 days, 182 days, and 364 days.

 Features